Skip to navigation Skip to content

 • a serious failure for refusing, failing to accept or commence suitable work

-However, a CDP job seeker cannot incur a further serious failure for persistent non-compliance when the current serious failure period has not ended.
-A serious failure period ends when the CDP job seeker has either:
+However, a RAES job seeker cannot incur a further serious failure for persistent non-compliance when the current serious failure period has not ended.
+A serious failure period ends when the RAES job seeker has either:

 • served the 8 week non-payment period on full, or